 It wasn’t that long ago that Facebook was mainly filled with young adults, under 30.
 And getting a friend request from someone as old as fifty was a rarity.

-We were convinced that now that “they” had found us, we’d have to go somewhere else.
-That’s all in the past, now people of all ages are on social media, which means a more authentic experience for all of us.
+So when the age demographic on Facebook began to creep upwards, we were convinced “they” had found us, we’d now have to exit Facebook and find a new platform.
+But that’s all in the past, people of all ages can be found on nearly every social media channel, providing a more authentic experience for all of us.

 According to the Pew Research Center’s Internet & American Life Project, “the 74-plus demographic is the fastest growing demographic migrating onto social networks.”
 There are over 39 million people aged 65 and older using Facebook, Twitter, and Skype.
-The Pew Research also found that 13% of adults 50 years and older are already using Twitter and estimate this figure to continue rising.
+The Pew Research also found that 13% of adults 50 years and older are already using Twitter and estimate this figure will continue to rise.

 Seniors Are Social

-An All Assisted Living Homes report found that senior citizens are turning towards Facebook mostly to connect with others, just the same as every other user.
+An All Assisted Living Homes report found that senior citizens are turning to Facebook primarily to connect with others.

-- 40% to connect with family and old friends
+- 40% connect with family and old friends

 As for Twitter, seniors are finding it an easily accessible resource for following streams of information, like news stations, health websites and literary publications.